swaptacular/swpt_accounts/protocol.rst

    at the stated ``demurrage_rate``.
 This MUST always be a non-negative number. [#demurrage]_

-deadline : date-time
-   The prepared transfer can not be committed successfully after this moment.
-If the client ties to commit the transfer after this deadline, the commit SHOULD NOT be successful.

 ts : date-time
    The moment at which this message was sent (the message's timestamp).

-prepared_at : date-time
-   The moment at which the transfer was prepared.

 If a prepared transfer has not been finalized (committed or dismissed) for a long while (1 week for example), the server MUST send another